Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ```
 Google Nexus 6=google/shamu/shamu:7.1.1/N8I11B/4171878:user/release-keys
 ```
 NOTE: If you're using a fingerprint for Android Pie (9) you might have to change the security patch date to one that matches the fingerprint used.
-This can be done directly in the fingerprints list, by adding a paragraph sign (`ง`) at the end of the fingerprint directly followed by the date (`ง2018-09-05`).
+This can be done directly in the fingerprints list, by adding a paragraph sign (`ยง`) at the end of the fingerprint directly followed by the date (`ยง2018-09-05`).
 You can also use the [Custom prop](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) function of this module to change `ro.build.version.security_patch` to the desired date.

 ### I still can't pass the ctsProfile check